Rade58/r3f-portal-scene/README.md

 # For positioning (centering), I'm not going to use `Center` component

-We need to access mesh from nodes, then we use `position` property to position object
+We need to access mesh from nodes, then we use `position` property to position object, and `rotation` property

+This way we will center our model, or each part of our model since we are adding separate parts of our model

+# We didn't reuse materials for pole light meshes

+Since there is only two of them, there is almost no impact on performance at all

+# Shaders

+I installed couple of things, and added altered configuration, I also added global.d.ts file to cover importing of shaders

+Also don't forget to install noise functions if you want to import them with #pragma syntax